containeroo/cloudflare-operator/docs/content/core_concept.md

     If you add the label `cf.containeroo.ch/ignore=true` and cloudflare-operator has already created a `DNSRecord`, cloudflare-operator will clean up the `DNSRecord` (Kubernetes and Cloudflare).

 !!! note "cf.containeroo.ch/interval"
-    If you delete the `DNSRecord` object, cloudflare-operator will automatically recreate it with the `interval` specified in the annotation.
+    If you delete the `DNSRecord` object, cloudflare-operator will automatically recreate at the next `Ingress` reconciliation loop.
+If not specified, the default interval `5m` will be used.

 Example: